greenm01/ec4x/docs/ec4x_specs.md

 | CLK6       | 90       | 3 - 20    |
 | CLK7       | 100      | 1 - 20    |

 Roll a 1D20 for each Raider in the fleet, indexing by tech level.
 Raiders with different tech levels may mix in the same fleet.
 Multiple cloaked fleets converging on a Task Force roll individually for stealth.
-Total the number of successful rolls.
+Total the number of successful stealth rolls.

 If the player fails to roll at least one success for stealth, then the applicable fleet is detected.
 No need to proceed further.